 42. Death To The Stock Photo – Subscribe to this website and you’ll get free quality images sent to your inbox each month.

 43. Dafont – A great place for finding cool free and commercial license fonts for use in your WordPress web design and development projects.

-Yes, that’s my awesome, epic, thunder of God, supreme list of WordPress design and development tools I think every savvy blogger should use or try at least once!
-However, there will be more added to this list in the future, or I may create another post and call it part 2, just so that I don’t look like some kind of link farm to Google!
+Yes, that’s my awesome list of WordPress design and development tools I think every savvy blogger should use or try at least once!

-Anyway, make sure you bookmark this page for the future OK?
-Or feel free to subscribe to my email newsletter for updates here!
-You’ll get instant access to a ton of awesome exclusive content and goodies if you do.
+Anyway, make sure you bookmark this page for the future, OK?
+Or feel free to subscribe to my email newsletter for updates here for future updates.

 For now, though, enjoy.